gadeleonp/TestDLL3D4T/README.md

  5. Ensure the project settings are configured to output a DLL.

  - How to compile the plugin in C#:
- 1. I usted used the Compile->Compile Solution option in Visual Studio.
+ 1. I  used the Compile->Compile Solution option in Visual Studio.
  2. Copy the compiled DLL file to the appropriate plugins directory of your application.
  3. Ensure that the application is configured to load plugins from that directory, I copied it to the plugins directory of the application.The DLL file has to be in the same directory as the executable file of the application en C#.